tronprotocol/documentation-en/docs/architecture/network.md

-## TRON Network Instructure
+# Tron Network Instructure

-TRON network uses Peer-to-Peer(P2P) network instructure, all nodes status equal.
+Tron network uses Peer-to-Peer(P2P) network instructure, all nodes status equal.
 There are three types of node: SuperNode, FullNode, SolidityNode.
 SuperNode produces blocks, FullNode synchronizes blocks and broadcasts transactions, SolidityNode synchronizes solidified blocks.
-Any device that deploy the java-tron code can join TRON network as a node.
+Any device that deploy the java-tron code can join Tron network as a node.
 ![image](https://raw.githubusercontent.com/tronprotocol/documentation-EN/master/imags/network.png)

-<h3>SuperNode</h3>
+## SuperNode

-Super Representative(abbr: SR) is the block producer in TRON network, there are 27 SR. They verify the transactions and write the transactions into the blocks, they take turns to produce blocks.
-The super Representatives' information is public to everyone in TRON network.
+Super Representative(abbr: SR) is the block producer in TRON network, there are 27 SRs.
+They verify the transactions and write the transactions into the blocks in turn.
+The super Representatives' information is public to everyone in Tron network.
 The best way to browse is using [tronscan](https://tronscan.org/#/sr/representatives).

 Recommended Hardware Configuration:
 minimum requirement: